newjordan/ecdsafail-challenge/README.md

 Resource Estimates and Mitigations"](https://research.google/pubs/securing-elliptic-curve-cryptocurrencies-against-quantum-vulnerabilities-resource-estimates-and-mitigations/) and its [companion Zenodo dataset](https://zenodo.org/records/19597130).
 Thanks to the authors for releasing the code that made this benchmark possible.

+Thanks to [Kirk Baird](https://github.com/kirk-baird) from SigmaPrime for reviewing the codebase.